Last Updated on November 22, 2022

-Piriformis syndrome is one of the important causes of sciatica.
-In this neuromuscular disorder, the sciatic nerve is compressed or irritated by the piriformis muscle.
+Piriformis syndrome is radicular pain [commonly called sciatica] that occurs due to sciatic nerve entrapment caused by the piriformis muscle.
+The sciatic nerve is compressed or irritated by the piriformis muscle.

 The syndrome may occur due to anatomical variations in the muscle-nerve relationship, or from overuse or strain.